Para español, seleccione de la lista

 A New Capital, painting by Christopher Still

-The territory's economy was based on agriculture, and enslaved blacks worked on numerous cotton plantations and small farms.
-By 1840, almost half of Florida's population consisted of blacks, and most were slaves.
+The territory's economy was based on agriculture, and enslaved people worked on numerous cotton plantations and small farms.
+By 1840, almost half of Florida's population consisted of Blacks, and most were enslaved.
 Florida became the 27th state in 1845.

 President